frontenddogma/web-development-glossary/manuscript/c.md

 Cross-Site Scripting
 : A type of computer security vulnerability typically found in web applications.
 XSS enables attackers to inject client-side scripts into web pages viewed by other users.
 A cross-site scripting vulnerability may be used by attackers to bypass access controls such as the same-origin policy.&nbsp;[†](#w-xss)

+Cross-Site WebSocket Hijacking
+: An attack similar to Cross-Site Request Forgery (CSRF), on a WebSocket handshake, which may allow read/write communication on respective WebSocket connection. ℹ︎&nbsp;[is.gd/cGQ4bj](https://www.christian-schneider.net/CrossSiteWebSocketHijacking.html)

 CRUD
 : → Create, Read, Update, Delete